blinkletter/Chem4410/_build/html/_sources/Info/Outcomes.md

 - Be able to explain **steric and electronic effects** in several important reactions.
 - To have developed an understanding of the nature of the **transition state** and how the structure of the transition state can change with steric and electronic effects.
 - Be better able to choose a suitable **solvent and conditions** for a reaction.
+- Have an understanding of how **parameter systems** developed using the principles of physical organic chemistry are used in **quantitative structure-activity relationships (QSAR)** approaches for designing and improving molecules intended to be used as drugs.
 - Have improved **computer skills** in data analysis, chemical investigation and record keeping.

 ## Self Evaluation